-On October 15, 2014, Central Health approved a ground lease (the "ground lease") with the University of Texas ("UT") to lease a parcel of UT land for the site of a new teaching hospital (the "site").
-Effective October 17, 2014, the site was approved for sublease to Seton (the "sublease") to construct and operate a teaching hospital affiliated with the Dell Medical School at the University of Texas at Austin.
+On October 15, 2014, Central Health approved a ground lease (the "ground lease") with UT to lease a parcel of UT land for the site of the new teaching hospital (the "site").
+Effective October 17, 2014, the site was approved for sublease to Seton (the "sublease") to construct and operate the teaching hospital affiliated with the Dell Medical School at UT.
 The term of the ground lease is for 60 years with two 10 year renewals and establishes an initial annual base rent amount of \$877,621.
 The sublease has the same term and payment amount as the ground lease and offsets any impact to total net position.
 The property must be used for hospital operations and to fulfill Central Health's requirement of maintaining a safety net hospital for low income or uninsured residents of Travis County.

-Ground lease payments of \$885,666 for the fiscal year ended September 30, 2016 are included in health care delivery operating expenses in the statement of revenues, expenses, and changes in net position.
+Ground lease payments of \$895,335 for the fiscal year ended September 30, 2017 are included in health care delivery operating expenses in the statements of revenues, expenses, and changes in net position.
 A corresponding amount is recognized as ground sublease revenue as a result of the sublease agreement with Seton and offsets the ground lease payment amount made to UT.

 Beginning in 2016, the base rent amount will be adjusted annually by an amount proportional to the percentage increase in the CPI-U during the preceding year; however, the annual increase shall not be less than one percent (1%).
-Every 15th year of the ground lease, an appraisal shall be performed to determine the fair market value and the base rent amount shall be adjusted accordingly.
+Every 15^{th} year of the ground lease, an appraisal shall be performed to determine the fair market value and the base rent amount shall be adjusted accordingly.

-Future minimum ground lease payments to be paid by Central Health and future minimum sublease payments due to Central Health are based on current market value with a minimum annual increase of one percent (1%) as of September 30, 2016 are as follows:
+Future minimum ground lease payments to be paid by Central Health and future minimum sublease payments due to Central Health are based on current market value with a minimum annual increase of one percent (1%) as of September 30, 2017 are as follows:

-2017 \$ 894,522

-2018 903,467
+2018 \$ 903,467

 2019 912,502

 2020 921,627

 2021 930,843

+2022 940,152

-Thereafter 65,290,334
+Thereafter 64 4,350,182

-Total \$ 69,853,295
+Total \$ 68 8,958,773